This post may contain affiliate links. Read our disclosure here.

 The financial requirements vary by geographic location.
 Your child must also have no unfilled cavities, have a moderate to severe need for braces, and be between the ages of 7-18.

-If a college in your area has a dental program be sure to check out their rates.
-The appointments usually take longer but this can add up to huge savings.
+If a college in your area has a dental program, be sure to check out their rates.
+The appointments usually take longer, but this can add up to huge savings.
 The prices are usually half of what a private practice charges and many will apply your insurance on top of the cost.
 They also do payment arrangements.
+For me the closest school was in Augusta, Georgia, a tad far for regular appointments, but you may be closer to one!

-Heading to a dental school saved on Southern Savers reader $2,500!
+Heading to a dental school saved one Southern Savers reader $2,500!

 Don’t forget to check Daily Deal sites for a dental discount.
 You may be able to get a deal such as you pay $50 but get $1,000 off the cost of braces.